Easy, No Fuss, No mess Way to Cut and Seed a Pomegranate.

 Step One: Cut a Pomegranate:

-- To cut the pomegranate, first make a circle around the crown, and it off.
-Then make a little opening around the former crown.
+- To cut the pomegranate, first make a circle around the crown, and gently pull it off.
+(Please watch the video tutorial.)

 - Second, cut vertically from the crown to the bottom; make four vertical lines like I did in the photo.
 Try to cut only the skin when creating the line; closely follow the veins.
 This will help the fruit to tear apart.